Scytraiin/ffxiv-loot-distribution/LootDistributionInfo/README.md

   loot-distribution-info-ci
 ```

+### Notes

+- Package restore happens inside Docker and needs network access.
+- The plugin build requires a real Dalamud `Hooks/dev` folder.
+- Without that folder, the container still runs the tests and then stops with a clear message.
-- the optional export command writes compiled plugin output to `./out/plugin`
+- Optional exported build output is written to `./out/plugin`.

-- if you only want test validation, `docker run --rm loot-distribution-info-ci` is still useful and will stop after the tests with a clear message about the missing Dalamud dev folder
+---

-## Testing
+## Test Coverage

-The test project covers:
+The current test project covers:

+- positive matcher cases
-- wildcard matcher positive and negative cases
+- negative matcher cases
 - dedupe behavior across chat/log capture
 - retention trimming
-- repository metadata alignment between `scyt.repo.json` and `LootDistributionInfo.json`
+- metadata alignment between `scyt.repo.json` and `LootDistributionInfo.json`

+---

-## Commands
+## Commands Reference

 - `/lootinfo` opens the main window
 - `/lootinfo config` opens the config window

+---

+## Current Status

+This project is in a pragmatic v1 state:

+- the plugin structure exists
+- the capture logic exists
+- the custom repo metadata exists
+- Docker-based validation exists
+- publishing URLs are still placeholders

+That makes it ready for iterative testing, not final public release.